 Blind/Low Vision (B/LV)

 Deaf/Hard-of-Hearing Program (D/HH)

-Developmental Disabilities Program (DD)
+Developmental Disabilities Program (DDP)

 Dual Support Program (DSP)

 General Learning Program (GLP) / Storefront

 Gifted Specialized Program (Elem/Sec) \

 Language Learning Disability Program (LLD)

 Learning Disability Program (LD)

 Physical Support Program (PSP)

 Primary Special Needs (PSN)

-\Note: At the secondary level, gifted students wishing to attend a gifted specialized centre may apply directly to the centre designated as determined from their place of residence.
+\Note: At the secondary level, gifted students wishing to attend congregated specialized gifted courses may apply directly to the designated secondary school that offers gifted as determined by their place of residence.

-- A central referral committee consisting of learning support consultants (LSC) and LSS personnel as appropriate determines if the application meets criteria for the specialized program class.
-Students will be recommended for age-appropriate placement. - The principal of the sending school is contacted regarding the offer.
-The principal contacts parent(s)/guardian(s) for a response within 48 hours, and then advises the central application committee of the parent's response.
+- A central referral committee consisting of learning support consultants (LSC) and multi-disciplinary LSS personnel as appropriate reviews each referral and determines if the referral meets criteria for the specialized program class. - If the central referral committee recommends a placement, the school will review this recommendation as a part of the IPRC process. - If the IPRC deems this as an appropriate recommendation and it is confirmed that a space is available to offer a student this recommended placement, then the principal of the sending school is contacted regarding an offer. - The principal contacts parent(s)/guardian(s) for a response within 48 hours, and then advises the central referral committee of the parent's response.
 If applicable, parent(s)/guardian(s) then contact the receiving school as soon as possible. - The principal of the sending school conducts an IPRC.
-If there are extenuating circumstances due to year-end timelines, the IPRC can be convened at the receiving school in early September.
-The parent/guardian will have completed a registration and requested specialized transportation forms as needed for the student.
+If there are extenuating circumstances due to year-end timelines, the IPRC may be convened at the receiving school in early September.
+The parent/guardian will have completed a registration and requested specialized transportation forms as needed for the student. - All specialized class placements are age / grade appropriate only.